 Finally, the functionality provided by ODAS is extensible, as described in the Extending ODAS documentation.

-In order to perform its duty, ODAS is made up of the following sub-services.
+In order to perform its duty, ODAS is made up of the following sub-services and components.
 The more detailed Architecture Overview explains how all of the Okera Platform services work together.

 This sub-service does the heavy lifting, that is, read, (optionally) transform, and deliver data from the pluggable storage layer to the clients.

 The following diagram shows how a single, shared ODAS cluster is connecting the raw storage layer with the clients.